keif/keif.github.io/src/data/blog/2025-09-12-headless-youtube-playlist-generator.md

 ### Security Considerations

 The implementation stores tokens locally using Python's `pickle` module.
-For production deployments, consider:
+For a future production deployment, I need to consider:

 - Encrypting stored tokens
 - Using cloud-based secret management
 - Implementing token rotation policies

+…but I'm not 100% on the future of this project being more than a `cli` project.

 ## Intelligent Quota Management